apache/trafficserver/doc/arch/cache/cache-arch.en.rst

 |TS| treats the storage associated with a cache stripe as an undifferentiated span of bytes.
 Internally each stripe is
 treated almost entirely independently.
 The data structures described in this section are duplicated for each stripe.
-Interally the term "volume" is used for these stripes and implemented primarily in :cpp:class:`Vol`.
+Internally the term "volume" is used for these stripes and implemented primarily in :cpp:class:`Vol`.
 What a user thinks of as a volume (what this document calls a "cache volume") is represented by :cpp:class:`CacheVol`.

 .. note::